notkirb/Equilibrium/README.md

 ## Installation

 An automated installer is planned, but is not yet ready.
 To install SyncCommAudio, you need to clone the repository, install the requirements, and run the installation command.
-This code snipped assumes you installed Python using [Chocolatey](https://community.chocolatey.org/packages/python).
-If you have not installed Python through Chocolatey, install it from [https://www.python.org/](https://www.python.org/) or from Chocolatey by running `choco install python --pre`.
+This code snippet assumes you installed Python using [Chocolatey](https://community.chocolatey.org/packages/python).
+If you have not installed Python through Chocolatey, install it from [https://www.python.org/](https://www.python.org/) or from Chocolatey by running `choco install python --pre`, then change the code snippet accordingly.
 ```
 git clone https://github.com/notkirb/SyncCommAudio/
 cd SyncCommAudio